mgrman/BlazorWith3d/README.md

 ### Prio 3 (maybe but not really target of the project)

+- add support for negotiation of serialization modes
+    - so unity can do DEBUG build with JSON only serializaion
+    -
 - consider some generic reactive dictionary or patch requests on object support
     - e.g. that both sides can instantiate kind of reactive dictionry and through generic messages they both can be kept automatically in sync, with changes always propagating to the other side
     - kinda like flux https://facebookarchive.github.io/flux/docs/in-depth-overview/